davefp/presentations/deploying_with_capistrano/deploying_with_capistrano.md

 ^ Common tasks (e.g. deploying Rails apps) are covered by pre-existing gems.

 ^ Here's a Capfile from a project of mine.
-You can see I'm including all the default Cap tasks at the bottom, and also pulling in specific tasks from some gems (rbenv, rails, unicorn)
+You can see I'm including all the default Cap tasks at the bottom, and also pulling in specific tasks from some gems (rbenv, rails, unicorn).

 ---

-Configuration common to all states is found in `config/deploy.rb`
+Configuration common to all states is found in `config/deploy.rb`.

 ```ruby
 lock '3.2.1'